qinyuhang/iina-emby/README.md

 - [] enter serverHome not call auth with name and pw but find other method check local token first, if token fail then go auth with user and pw
+- [] item detail make image height a percentage of 100vw to fix the image ratio